2018 HOG SHARES AVAILABLE TO SUPPORT HOGTREE’S ORCHARD VISION

 - Fermented Feed.
 Everyday (seriously, every single day) I start a new batch of feed.
 In the beginning months, the process involved adding a concoction of beneficial bacteria (probiotics), whey and wild yeasts that I’ve found to also benefit fruit trees as well as livestock.
 Over the months, a “house culture” began to show itself, with amazing tropical notes.
 I’ve been using this house culture as a starter in every batch of feed since and I’m so excited about it.
 I’m looking forward to seeing if this might come through in the pork.
 I’m also looking forward to creating a beneficial fruit tree spray out of this house culture.

-- There is a $100 deposit for a half hog and a $200 deposit for a whole hog
+- There is a $100 deposit for a quarter or half hog and a $200 deposit for a whole hog

-- The price for a whole hog is $6/pound and half hog is $6.30/pound based on the final hanging weight at the butcher after slaughter.
-A half share will probably get you ~50 pounds of meat. ~100 pounds for a whole.
-This price is $1/pound above average pasture raised pork and damn well worth it if you ask me.
+- The price for a whole hog is $6/pound (~180 pounds), half hog is $7/pound (~90 pounds) and quarter hog is $7.50/pound (~45 pounds) based on the final hanging weight after slaughter.
+There is also an option for a 20 pound box for $200.
+This price is $1/pound above average pasture raised pork and I view it as philanthropy towards HogTree’s establishment this winter.

 - After I’ve received your deposit, you’ll hear from me about the estimated butcher date.
 I’ll also give you a cut sheet to mull over.

-Interested in the best pork of all from the happiest, healthiest pigs on the planet who served as orchard managers?
+Interested in the best pork of all from the happiest, healthiest pigs on the planet who serve as orchard prep managers?
 Lets get this pig party started!
-Email me! firstname.lastname@example.org.
+Fill out this sheet and I’ll contact you shortly!